 Does Walmart/Amazon Carry 00 Flour?

-Believe it or not 00 flour, though usually imported directly from Italy, is available at most major supermarket chains.
+Believe it or not 00 flour is available at most major supermarket chains.

 In fact, even Walmart and regularly keeps 00 flour in stock depending on your area.